-- Professional Advice It is always a good idea to speak to your doctor or physiotherapist to help you decide what walker is right for you and how much support you need. - Environment Consider whether you will be using your walker mainly indoors or outdoors.
-You may find a smaller wheel more manoeuvrable for predominant indoor use.
+- Professional Advice It is always a good idea to speak to your healthcare professional to help you decide what walker is right for you and how much support you need. - Environment Consider whether you will be using your walker mainly indoors or outdoors.
+A smaller wheel is more manoeuvrable for predominant indoor use.
 A larger wheel is better for predominant outdoor use.
 Will it fit through doors, corridors and smaller environments? - Safety Can you safely use the walker?
 If it has brakes, you must be able to put them on and take them off.
 If you can't, consider a walker with an alternative brake mechanism e.g. pushdown brakes. - Transport & Storage Consider whether you need to fit your walker into the boot of a car.
 Or, do you need to store your walker when not in use?
 Will it fold to allow you to do this?